hyperledger/besu-docs/DOC-STYLE-GUIDE.md

-# Pantheon Documentation Style Guide
+# Besu Documentation Style Guide

 ## Purpose of this Document

-This document contains guidelines to ensure the Pantheon documentation is consistent and well organised.
+This document contains guidelines to ensure the Besu documentation is consistent and well organised.

-This is a living document and will evolve to better suit Pantheon users and contributors needs.
+This is a living document and will evolve to better suit Besu users and contributors needs.

-> **Note:** Although not everything in this style guide is currently followed in the Pantheon documentation, these guidelines are intended to be applied when writing new content and revising existing content.
+> **Note:** Although not everything in this style guide is currently followed in the Besu documentation, these guidelines are intended to be applied when writing new content and revising existing content.

 **The primary audience for this document is:**

-*   Members of the Pantheon team
+*   Members of the Besu team
-*   Developers and technical writers contributing to the Pantheon documentation
+*   Developers and technical writers contributing to the Besu documentation

 ## Mission Statement

-The Pantheon documentation contributes to a consistent and easy to understand experience for end users.
+The Besu documentation contributes to a consistent and easy to understand experience for end users.
 We're focused on creating a great experience for both new and expert users of Ethereum clients.

 ## General Guidelines

-The guiding principles for the Pantheon documentation are:
+The guiding principles for the Besu documentation are:
 1. Be consistent
 1. Keep it simple but technically correct
 1. Be proactive and suggest good practices